rofi117/createh2db/README.md

  ## Usage

   - Access the CRUD operations via REST endpoints.
+  - Simple Frontend is also designed to interact with backend.
-  - Use Postman, or your swagger web browser to interact with the endpoints.
+  - OR Use Postman, or your swagger web browser to interact with the endpoints.

 ## Setup